New Jersey Lottery Festival of Ballooning: Festival Information and History

 In 2000, to differentiate the festival from other balloon festivals, major concerts were added to the festival.
 The first concert presented the legendary band, The Beach Boys.
 Each subsequent festival included three major concerts.
 Headliners have included The Doobie Brothers, Hall & Oates, Styx, Foreigner, America, Jonas Brothers and KC & the Sunshine Band.

 In 2020, the Festival of Ballooning began a new partnership with the New Jersey Lottery becoming the festival's title sponsor.
 Unfortunately, later on in the year the festival got cancelled due to the COVID-19 pandemic.
 It resumed in July 2021.

 A portion of all proceeds from the festival are donated to the Children's Miracle Network, which funds three pediatric hospitals in New Jersey.

 Virgin ritual

 Since 2004, the festival has hired a virgin to perform a ritual to ensure good weather for the festival.
 Howard Freeman, one of the organizers, claims the ritual comes from Singapore.
 It involves having a virgin drive a golf cart to each of the four corners of the festival site.
 At each corner she picks up blades of grass, mumbles random words, penetrates whole onions and peppers with knives, then jams the knives with the produce into the ground.

 The 2007 virgin, Victoria Brumfield (born 1979), said it is a mixture of "fun and embarrassment" and that "if it does rain, my virtue is not to blame.
 I'm waiting until I'm married and no one has asked yet."
 She is a devout Mormon.

+Recent cancellations

+The festival celebrated its 40th anniversary at Solberg Airport in 2023, but was cancelled in 2024 and 2025 due to various issues.
+Reasons cited included spiraling costs, logistical challenges, and unpredictable weather.